 We’re a digital car loan platform that matches consumers with lenders.
-In plain English, that means we help you navigate the looong list of Australian car loan lenders so that you can find the best rate based on your personal situation.
+In plain English, that means we help you navigate the long list of Australian car loan lenders so that you can find the best rate based on your personal situation.

 We work with lenders all day everyday, so you don’t have to.
 This means we can give you personalised rates from multiple lenders all in one place.
 It also means no threat of hidden fees or an interest rate that changes just before you sign the contract.